 The New 70-Point University Admission Score

-From the 2026 A-Level cohort, the University Admission Score (UAS) uses a new 70-point scale that weights H2 subjects, H1 subjects, and General Paper differently from the old rank point system — understanding this helps students evaluate whether JC gives them a competitive edge for their target university course.
+From the 2025 A-Level cohort (for AY2026 university admissions), the University Admission Score (UAS) uses a new 70-point scale that weights H2 subjects, H1 subjects, and General Paper differently from the old rank point system — understanding this helps students evaluate whether JC gives them a competitive edge for their target university course.

 L1R5 Cut-Off Points and JC Entry